gridai/grid-docs/products/run-run-and-sweep-github-files/faq.md

 3. You can `scp`
 4. You can simply 'pause' the node and restart it any time you need it (if you don't require downloading the data locally)

-## Where are artifacts stored?
+## How long are artifacts stored?
-Artifacts are currently stored on s3 and the download links are available for them to download for 24 hours after creation
+Artifacts are downloadable for 24 hours after creation.

 ## Why isn't Grid locating my requirements.txt file?
 Grid by default will look for a requirements.txt file in the root directory of your project.
 To customize this behavior try using the `--dependency_file` flag